Healthycell REM Sleep Review

 The ingredients of Healthycell REM Sleep

-Interestingly, Healthycell specifically split the 18 principle ingredients into four sections, each of which relates to a different aspect of sleep.
-It’s a concept I hadn’t seen before and looked quite impressive when I first read it.
+Interestingly, Healthycell split the 18 principle ingredients into four sections, each of which relates to a different aspect of sleep.
+It’s a concept I hadn’t seen before and seemed impressive when I first read it.

-As with many supplements, they do say that their statements about how REM Sleep helps each stage of sleep haven’t been evaluated by the United States Food and Drug Administration though.
+As with many supplements, they do say that their statements about how their product helps each stage of sleep haven’t been evaluated by the United States Food and Drug Administration though.

-And I personally haven’t seen any research showing that you can combine so many ingredients and reliably target your sleep in this way.
-So whether it’s a trailblazing concept that works in a unique way, or a clever bit of marketing, I’ll leave to you to decide.
+I personally haven’t seen any research showing that you can combine so many ingredients and reliably target your sleep in this way.
+So whether it’s a trailblazing concept that works in a unique way, or a clever bit of marketing, is unclear to me.

 Fall asleep blend